 About

-I have studied and practiced hatha yoga for more than 20 years, and I taught professionally for 10 of those.
-My latest book Curious Poses is a distillation of two decades of asking awkward questions about yoga, and trying to find the answers.
+My most recent book Curious Poses is a distillation of two decades of asking awkward questions about yoga, and trying to find the answers.
+(I have studied and practiced hatha yoga for more than 20 years, and taught professionally for 10 of those.)
 I hope it finds its way into the hands of other inquisitive yoga people and inspires them to keep digging.

 I have also written books about comedy and trench warfare.
 Finding your niche is overrated.